Silver for Financial Preparedness

 Silver has been used as money for thousands of years, so holding it made me feel like I was holding a piece of history.

-At one time, the banks actually paid interest for letting you store your money there, so that they could loan it out to other people and make money with it.
+At one time, banks actually paid interest for letting you store your money there.
 However, most banks are currently paying less than 1% interest, if anything at all.
-So they’re loaning out your money to other people, and you’re not getting a cut.
 You’re essentially loaning them your money for free.

 Keeping some of your emergency funds stored at home in the form of silver is an excellent hedge against inflation.